-Organizations wishing to host a regatta in BC must follow Rowing Canada’s Event Sanction policy and submit a sanction application in order to have the event sanctioned.
-Sanction allows the regatta to be covered by RCA insurance and officiated by RCA umpires in order that regattas can be both safe and fair for all participants.
+Organizations hosting a regatta in BC must follow Rowing Canada Aviron’s Event Sanction Policy and submit a Sanction Application in order to have the event sanctioned.
+Sanction allows the regatta to be covered by RCA insurance and officiated by RCA Umpires.
+Umpires are responsible for keeping regattas both safe and fair for all participants.

 The resources below are intended to assist Local Organizing Committees in the process of preparing a regatta sanction application, or while planning aspects of the regatta: